kwalczak80/Speedy-cars/README.md

 ### Admin panel - ability to add a new car

 The business owner can add a new car to the website via the admin panel.
+In this panel, there is also an option to delete the car from the database.

 ![Add car](docs/images/existing-features/admin-area/add-car.JPG)

 ### Admin panel - ability to add a new employee

 The business owner can add a new employee via the admin panel.
-All the information about the staff(photo, name, email, etc.) that is displayed on the website comes from the database, and it's not hard coded in HTML.
+All the information about the staff(photo, name, email, etc.) that is displayed on the website(About page) comes from the database, and it's not hard coded in HTML.
 Therefore, in the event of any changes(i.e. new employee), the updated information will be automatically displayed on the website.

 ![Add employee](docs/images/existing-features/admin-area/add-employee.JPG)